This section is a work in progress...

-Ben Hall, notorious Australian bushranger was born in May 1837 at Maitland, New South Wales.
-Ben was the fourth child of Benjamin Hall, a 'Ticket of Leave' ex-convict, and the fifth child of Eliza Hall nee Somers, a convict as well, who achieved her freedom in 1849.
-The family story begins in the transportation of his English father Benjamin Hall and his Irish mother Eliza Somers during the foundation period of the penal colony of New South Wales.
-(Convict transport to NSW was between 1788-1850.)
-Ben Hall's parents were each sentenced to seven years penal servitude and consequently transported by ship to NSW for stealing goods exceeding the value of one shilling.
-Benjamin Hall Sr. was born on 26th May 1805 at Bedminster, Bristol, England.
-The city is situated on the south-west coast of England and straddles the river Avon with direct access to the Severn estuary and Bristol Channel before joining the North Atlantic Ocean.
-However, by the 1820's Bristol was a rapidly growing city with a population nearing 20,000 inhabitants and it was recorded as the third largest city in England behind London and Norwich.
-Due to her easy access to the sea and the West Indies and the America's Bristol had developed strong commerce and trade, which saw her merchants profit largely from slavery, sugar and the tobacco industries.
-Furthermore, Bristol was also a viable exporter of goods to the colonies, including copper, glassware and brass ware and was noted for ship building.
+Ben Hall, the notorious Australian bushranger, was born in May 1837 at Maitland, New South Wales (NSW).
+Ben was the fourth child of Benjamin Hall, a 'Ticket of Freedom' convict, and the fifth child of Eliza Hall nee Somers, a convict who was to achieve her freedom in 1849.
+The family story of Ben Hall begins with his English father Benjamin Hall and his Irish mother Eliza Somers transported during the foundation period of the penal colony of New South Wales.
+(Convict transport to NSW was between 1788-1850.
+Transport to Australia ended in WA in 1867.)
+Ben Hall's parents were each sentenced to seven years of penal servitude and consequently were transported to NSW for stealing goods exceeding the value of one shilling.
+Benjamin Hall Sr. was Christened on 26th May 1805 at Bedminster, Bristol, England.

 Somerset, England, Gaol Registers, 1807-1879. |